fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 Finally, on `line 10`, we pass the `sum` variable (which references the integer object `10`) as an argument to the string object `"Your total is #{sum}"` via string interpolation.
 This string object is then passed to the `puts` method, which will output `"Your total is 10"` and return `nil`, since `puts` always returns `nil`.

-*What does the following code return?
+*7) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 a = ​'Bob'
 5​.times ​do​ |x|